Biowust/PRISM/README.md

 ## <a name="Installation"></a>Installation
 **Environment requirements**:
-CroSP requires Python 3.9.x and Pytorch.
+PRISM requires Python 3.9.x and Pytorch.
 For example, we suggest to install the dependencies in a conda environment.

 ```
 conda create -n PRISM
 conda activate PRISM
 ```
-and then you can use pip to install the following dependencies within the CroSP environment.
+and then you can use pip to install the following dependencies within the PRISM environment.
 - python==3.9.18
 - torch==1.13.0+cu116
 - torch_scatter==2.1.1